Birobidzhan: History

 Jewish communists believed that the Soviet Union's creation of Birobidzhan was the "only true and sensible solution to the national question."
 The Soviet government used the slogan "To the Jewish Homeland!" to encourage Jewish workers to move to Birobidzhan.
-The slogan proved successful in convincing Soviet Jews as well as Jews from other countries.
-In 1935, Ambijan received permission from the Soviet government to aid Jewish families traveling to Birobidzhan from Poland, Romania, Lithuania and Germany.
-Jewish workers and engineers traveled to Birobidzhan from Argentina and the United States as well.
+The slogan proved successful in convincing Soviet Jews as well as Jews from other countries to move to the city.
+In 1935, Ambijan received permission from the Soviet government to aid Jewish families travelling to Birobidzhan from Poland, Romania, Lithuania and Germany.
+Jewish workers and engineers travelled to Birobidzhan from Argentina and the United States as well.
 This campaign by the Soviet government was known as the Birobidzhan Experiment.

 Factors behind the Birobidzhan Experiment

-Although Birobidzhan was meant to serve as a home for the Jewish population, the idea struggled to become reality.
+Although Birobidzhan was meant to serve as a home for the Jewish population, the authorities struggled to turn the idea into a reality.
 There were no important cultural connections between the land and the Jewish settlers.
 The growing population was culturally diverse, with some settlers focused on being modern Russian citizens, some disillusioned by modern cultures with a desire to work the land and promote socialist ideals, with few interested in establishing a cultural homeland.
-Ulterior motives generated by the Soviet government were the primary reasons for the Jewish relocation to Birobidzhan.
-They were strategically relocated from their native areas of Ukraine, Belarus, and Crimea as Jewish settlement of these regions was highly resisted by the majority population.
+Ulterior motives generated by the Soviet government were the primary reasons for Jewish people to relocate to Birobidzhan.
 The placement of the Jews in Birobidzhan was meant to serve as a buffer to dissuade any Chinese or Japanese expansion.
-The region was also a link between the Trans Siberian Railroad and the Amur River Valley, and the Soviet government sought to exploit the natural resources of the area, such as fish, timber, iron, tin, and gold.
+The region was also a link between the Trans-Siberian Railroad and the Amur River Valley, and the Soviet government sought to exploit the natural resources of the area, such as fish, timber, iron, tin, and gold.

 Complications during the Experiment

-Before the Russian Revolution of 1917, residence of Jews was restricted to the Pale of Settlement.
+Before the Russian Revolution of 1917, residence for Jews was restricted to the Pale of Settlement.
 As Jews relocated to Birobidzhan, they had to compete with the approximately 27,000 Russians, Cossacks, Koreans, and Ukrainians already residing there for property and land to develop new homes.
 This complicated the transition for the Jewish population, as there was no significant area to claim as their own.

 Logistically and practically, settling Birobidzhan proved to be difficult.
 Due to inadequate infrastructure and weather conditions of the area, more than half the Jewish settlers who relocated to Birobidzhan after the initial settlement did not remain.

 When the Stalinist purges began, shortly after the creation of Birobidzhan, Jews there were targeted.
 Following World War II, tens of thousands of displaced Eastern European Jews found their way to Birobidzhan from 1946 to 1948.
 Some were Ukrainian and Belarusian Jews who were not allowed to return to their original homes.
 However, Jews were once again targeted in the wake of World War II when Joseph Stalin embarked on a campaign against "rootless cosmopolitans".
 Nearly all the Yiddish institutions of Birobidzhan were liquidated.